 Here are several points the AIDA model misses.

 1. AIDA combines lead generation and sales processes.

-By default, AIDA means that you need to reach to maximum prospect from your target addressable market and generate leads.
+By default, AIDA means that you need to reach maximum prospects from your target addressable market and generate leads.

-It makes sense for small, simple B2B business (e.g., cleaning services) that can rely solely on local SEO and AdWords.
+It makes sense for small, simple B2B businesses (e.g., cleaning services) that can rely solely on local SEO and AdWords.

 For SMB and enterprise, it’s almost impossible to run a simple AdWords campaign and generate a lead.

 You deal with the buying committee, need to warm up and nurture them, set up a lead scoring program, and agree with sales on criteria when a lead should be transferred to sales.

 Your sales team should prospect and talk to leads that were warmed up and fit the ideal customer profile.
 Otherwise, sales and marketing might be involved in an endless war of blaming each other who is guilty of missing the revenue quota.